csswizardry/csswizardry.github.com/_posts/2023-07-01-in-defence-of-domcontentloaded.md

    });
    ```
    * This is separate to `defer`red JavaScript and runs after our
-     `DOMContentLoaded` event—if we are running a nontrivial amount of code at
+     `DOMContentLoaded` event — if we are running a nontrivial amount of code at
      `DOMContentLoaded`, we’re also interested in this milestone.
 That’s not in
      the scope of this article, though, so we probably won’t come back to that
      again.